iworsham/Launch_6490/Tourism/README.md

 1. Create a Diagram of the Request/Response cycle that would occur when a user creates a city.
 Include as much detail as possible!  **Send and image/screenshot of your diagram to your instructors via slack.** (2 points)

 2. How does a form submission know what request should be made?
 Use examples.
+Because we tell it where to go in the controller and view.
+User Inputs new state that new state is then added nto the database from the form
 3. Imagine you are explaining how to create a resource to a co-worker.
 How would you describe how the controller action `Create` works?
+The Create actions job is to create new objects from forms, forms are code where certain information is passed into the website.
 4. In our State creation functionality - what would happen if a user did not enter an Abbreviation before submitting the form?
+Abbreviation would return null or empty.

 ## Rubric